Marwick families

 Marwicks of Nears

 The earliest traceable person in this family of Marwicks is Magnus Marwick who would have been born about 1760 during the 50-year gap in the Rousay records.
-Descendants in Canada.
-No known descendants in Orkney.
+There are descendants in Canada, but no known descendants in Orkney.

 Home